Stucco Color Choice: How It Impacts Your Home’s Look

 3. Perception: How Color Changes Scale

 - Light Colors: Make a home feel larger and more expansive.
-They highlight architectural details like foam trim and quoins by creating shadow lines.
+They highlight architectural details like foam trim, cornices, and quoins by creating strong shadow lines.

 - Dark Colors: Make a home feel smaller and "grounded."
-They hide dirt and stains but can obscure details because shadows don't show up against dark walls.
+They hide dirt and atmospheric stains but can obscure structural details because shadows do not show up against dark walls.

 4. The Cost of Color

-Color choice impacts the budget in three ways:
+Color choice impacts the project budget in three ways:

-- Pigment Cost: Standard earth tones are cheap.
-Deep reds, greens, and blues require expensive synthetic pigments that can add $2-$4 per square yard to the material cost.
+- Pigment Cost: Standard earth tones are inexpensive.
+Deep reds, greens, and blues require expensive synthetic organic pigments that can add $2-$4 per square yard to material cost.

-- Maintenance: Dark colors fade faster.
+- Maintenance: Dark colors fade faster under intense UV.
 You may need to re-coat a dark home every 10 years, whereas a beige home can go 20 years without fading noticeably.

 Conclusion: Balance Beauty and Biology